 Canada’s Biggest WordPress Event of the Year

-WordCamp Canada 2025 is taking place from October 15–17 in Ottawa, Ontario.
-It all starts with Contributor Day on the 15th at Invest Ottawa‘s Bayview Yards tech hub and continues with two full days of sessions at Carleton University‘s Richcraft Hall followed by the Afterparty.
-It’s a national and global gathering centred on WordPress, the open-source software powering nearly half of all websites.
+It’s a national and global gathering centred on WordPress, the open-source software powering nearly half the web.
 WordCamp Canada is for everyone with an interest in WordPress — from casual users to core contributors.
-Expect three days of learning, networking, envisioning, and building the future of WordPress together in one of Canada’s most inspiring cities.
+Expect three days of learning, networking, blue sky thinking, and hands-on building the future of WordPress together in one of Canada’s most inspiring cities.

 Carleton University